 The Budget Group for Includes

 Mr. Jones Mr. Jones (self)

-Mrs. Jones (angues in the home)

 Mrs. Jones (spouse in the home)

 Mrs. Jones Mrs. Jones (self)

 Mr. Smyth (spouse in the home)

 Davy (her tax dependent)

 3) Unmarried taxpayer claiming dependents

 Mr. Webster is divorced and lives alone.
 He plans to file a tax return for the current year and will claim his 12-year old son, Daniel, as a tax dependent as allowed by the divorce decree.
 Daniel lives with his mother in Colorado.